Yūichi Tanaka

-Yūichi Tanaka (田中 悠一, Tanaka Yūichi) is a Japanese professional shogi player ranked 5-dan.
+Yūichi Tanaka (田中 悠一, Tanaka Yūichi) is a Japanese professional shogi player ranked 6-dan.

-Early life, education and amateur shogi
+Early life

 Tanaka was born in Nagano, Nagano on March 14, 1985.
 He became interested in shogi as a fourth-grade elementary school student after watching some friends play and asked his father to teach him the rules.
 Shortly thereafter, he started frequenting a local shogi club to improve his skill.

+Amateur shogi and apprenticeship

 As a first-grade junior high school student in 1997, Tanaka finished third in the 18th All-Japan Junior High School Student Invitational Shogi Tournament.
 In September of the following year, he entered the Japan Shogi Association's apprentice school as a student of shogi professional Shigeru Sekine at the rank of 6-kyū.
-He obtained full professional status and the rank of 4-dan in April 2008 after finishing tied with Akira Inaba in the 42nd 3-dan League (October 2007 – March 2008)with a record of 13 wins and 5 loses.
+He obtained full professional status and the rank of 4-dan in April 2008 after finishing tied with Akira Inaba in the 42nd 3-dan League (October 2007 – March 2008) with a record of 13 wins and 5 losses.